jonth93/laravel-bootstrap-components/README.md

 You can help with adding components by creating a pull request.

 **This is a forked repo.
 I've updated the package PHP requirements to 7.1.3 and above.
 I'm currently using this package in Laravel version 8.83.25 without issue.
-The reason for this is that I'm still using this package in an application that would take a fair amount of work to write it out considering the original package has now been archived.**
+The reason for this is that I'm still using this package in an application that would take a fair amount of work to write it out, considering the original package has now been archived.**

 ## Installation